-The Pease Park Conservancy the Pease Park began restoration process in 2008 as the "Trees for Pease Project."
-In 2011, volunteers helped preserve and restore the historic Tudor Cottage, the historic entryway arches picnic tables. tree care was provided by certified arborists, replacement was completed by dozens of volunteers.
+The Pease Park Conservancy began the Pease restoration process in 2008 as the "Trees for Pease Project."
+In 2011, volunteers helped preserve and restore the historic Tudor Cottage, the historic entryway arches picnic tables.
+The tree care was provided by certified arborists, replacement tree completed by dozens of volunteers.